Disease/Disorder

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

 OH subsequent to SCI often, but not always, improves over time.2,3,5 Compensatory changes in other vascular beds may contribute to blood pressure homeostasis.
 Reduced blood flow to the kidneys may activate afferent glomerular dilatation and result in the stimulation of the renin-angiotensin aldosterone system.
 Other potential mechanisms for improvement over time include vascular wall receptor hypersensitivity, some recovery of postural reflexes at the spinal level, and increased skeletal muscle tone.
 Tolerance to symptoms of OH often develops over time even with continued evidence of postural reduction in blood pressure in the upright position.
 It has been suggested that autoregulation of cerebral blood flow, rather than systemic blood pressure, may play a dominant role in the adaptation to OH.6 In the acute stage, OH is a result of losing vasomotor tone coupled with venous pooling in the peripheral and splanchnic vasculature.
 In the chronic stage, OH is due to the reduction/loss of sympathetic activity below the level of the injury.
-Muscle atrophy below the level of the lesion also contributes to venous pooling in the lower extremity.7,8
+Muscle atrophy below the level of the lesion also contributes to venous pooling in the lower extremities.7

 Specific secondary or associated conditions and complications